Kamrun Nahar Keya

 The College of Lib Arts & Sci

-Kamrun Nahar Keya is a graduate student in applied mathematics at Arizona State University, specializing in computational mathematics, particularly in data compression and pattern recognition.
-Her academic journey began with a B.S. degree from the University of Dhaka, Bangladesh, where a passion for mathematical theory led her to pursue advanced studies.
-At ASU, she has become an integral part of the research community, working on projects like Online Non-negative Matrix factorization for streaming data, data-driven modeling of Tribolium beetles, etc.
+Kamrun Nahar Keya is pursuing a Ph.D. in Applied Mathematics at Arizona State University (ASU), specializing in computational mathematics with a focus on optimization, data compression, and pattern recognition.
+Her academic journey began with a B.S. in Mathematics from the University of Dhaka, Bangladesh, where her passion for mathematical theory inspired her to pursue advanced studies.
+At ASU, she has become an integral part of the research community, contributing to projects such as online non-negative matrix factorization for streaming data and structure-aware CP tensor decomposition.

-In addition to her research, Kamrun is deeply committed to education and has gained extensive experience as a Teaching Assistant (TA) at ASU.
-She has served as a TA for a diverse range of courses, including MATLAB, precalculus and Graduate Qualifying courses such as Applied Analysis and Partial Differential Equations.
-In these roles, Kamrun has been instrumental in helping students grasp complex mathematical concepts, from the practical applications of MATLAB in computational tasks to the rigorous theories underlying advanced topics like partial differential equations.
+In addition to her research, Kamrun is deeply committed to education and has developed extensive experience as a Teaching Assistant (TA) at ASU.
+She has supported a wide range of courses, including Calculus I for Engineers, MATLAB laboratory sessions, precalculus recitations, Linear Algebra, and graduate qualifying courses such as Applied Analysis and Partial Differential Equations.
+In these roles, she has helped students engage with mathematics at multiple levels—guiding undergraduates through the fundamentals of calculus and computational problem-solving in MATLAB, while supporting graduate students as they navigate the rigorous theories of advanced analysis and differential equations.
+Her teaching philosophy emphasizes clarity, accessibility, and connection, ensuring that students not only learn the technical skills but also appreciate the broader relevance of mathematics.

-In her personal life, Kamrun enjoys a range of creative and intellectual pursuits, including reading Sci-Fi and Thrillers, cooking, and painting.
+Outside of academia, Kamrun enjoys a range of creative and intellectual pursuits, including reading science fiction and thrillers, cooking, and crafting.
 These hobbies provide a well-rounded balance to her rigorous academic work.

 - Anticipated: PhD in Applied Mathematics, Arizona State University.